kitzj/otl-metromerger/README.md

 ## Steps to construct this

-Note: To join new data to the existing Connecticut towns geojson file, it may be possible to use http://mapshaper.org command line tools to jump over steps 2-3-4.
-See https://github.com/mbloch/mapshaper/wiki/Introduction-to-the-Command-Line-Tool#join-an-external-data-table-to-a-feature-layer
+Simplify instructions below: To join new data to the existing Connecticut towns geojson file, use http://mapshaper.org command line tools to jump over steps 2-3-4.
+See http://www.datavizforall.org/shape/mapshaper/index.html

 1) Begin with Leaflet choropleth tutorial at http://leafletjs.com/examples/choropleth.html